UKCloud/documentation/articles/openshift/oshift-trials-gs.md

 ## Overview

 Welcome to your Red Hat&trade; OpenShift on UKCloud trial.
 Your trial OpenShift cluster is a secure, single-tenant private deployment on UKClouds assured OpenStack cloud which avoids any noisy neighbour issues.
-During a OpenShift trial the OpenShift cluster is typically only connected to the internet, however connectivity to many other Government Community Networks is available in OpenShift clusters post trail phase.
-The purpose of a OpenShift trial is for customers to get hands on with Red Hat&trade; OpenShift container orchestration technology to see if this is the correct technology for them.
+During an OpenShift trial the OpenShift cluster is typically only connected to the internet, however connectivity to many other Government Community Networks is available in OpenShift clusters post trial phase.
+The purpose of an OpenShift trial is for customers to get hands on with Red Hat&trade; OpenShift container orchestration technology to see if this is the correct technology for them.

 ### Intended audience